homebaseio/datalog-console/src/main/datalog_console/chrome/README.md

 ## Connect REPL

+You can connect a repl to each process by opening new windows in your terminal and doing the following.

-To connect to the background page
+- `yarn repl-background` - for the background page
-`yarn shadow-cljs cljs-repl chrome`

-To connect to the devtool panel in the chrome console `yarn shadow-cljs cljs-repl chrome-devtool`
+- `yarn repl-panel` - for the devtool panel console

+## Quirks

+Execution of code inside of `content-script` will not run on `www.google.com`